How should I clean my hi-fi gear?

 Exterior

-For most metallic, painted and plastic exteriors, I recommend a damp microfibre cloth and mild detergent/water mix as a starting point.
+For most metallic, painted and plastic exteriors, I recommend starting with carefully dusting the surfaces to be cleaned.
+Then, a damp microfibre cloth and mild detergent/water mix can be gently applied.
 Be careful with older gear as logos and other markings are sometimes printed with ink that becomes fragile with time.
 Solvents other than water, and occasionally even water alone, can remove this fragile ink, so test a small inconspicuous area first.

-Wooden exteriors can be cleaned with a soft cloth, followed by wood soap and then treated with a furniture-grade oil or wax.
-I use fine furniture oil and beeswax for most wooden finishes, which work very well to bring out the grain and lustre of the wood.
+Wooden exteriors can be cleaned with a soft cloth, followed by wood soap and then a furniture-grade oil or wax.
+I use fine furniture oil and beeswax for most wooden finishes.
+These work very well to bring out the grain and lustre of the wood.

-Plastic lenses can be first cleaned with mild detergent/water and microfibre cloth.
-A little high-grade plastic polish with microfibre cloth can be used where lenses and bezels are dull and/or scratched.
+Plastic lenses can be dusted and then cleaned with mild detergent/water and microfibre cloth.
+A little high-grade plastic or automotive polish with microfibre cloth can be used where lenses and bezels are dull and/or scratched.
 Again, avoid polishing printed surfaces as these may be degraded by this process.
+Also be careful not to polish matt or satin finishes or they will end up glossy.

 Interior

-Interiors get a little more technical and require more care.
-There are electronic parts and mechanical parts to consider, high voltages and one must be very careful not to damage anything.
+Interior cleaning is more technical and requires more care.
+There are electronic and mechanical parts to consider, high voltages and one must be very careful not to damage anything through the cleaning process.
+It is always better to err on the side of caution and not clean something than risk damaging it.

-High-pressure air works well but must be used judiciously.
-I use a cordless blower to remove loose dust, where appropriate and soft-bristled paint brushes are your friend with all sorts of cleaning duties.
-Beyond this though, I recommend deeper cleaning regimens which should be carried out by someone familiar with them.
+High-velocity air works well as an initial duster, combined with a very soft bristled paint brush, but must be used judiciously.
+Beyond this, I recommend deeper cleaning regimens including ultrasonic and mild solvent cleaning which should be carried out by someone familiar with them.

 Be very careful with turntables.
 Turntables and cleaning cloths don’t mix well and many have learned this the hard way.
 Soft-bristled paint brushes work well in sensitive areas but as always, each case is different and care must be exercised when cleaning anything, especially tonearms, cartridges, etc.